ahhurlbert/species-energy-simulation/README.md

 Cloning the Github repository will set up the following subdirectories:

-    -code: most of the R scripts and functions
++code: most of the R scripts and functions
-    -archived_sim_output: zipped simulation output for a subset of the sims conducted in the paper
++archived_sim_output: zipped simulation output for a subset of the sims conducted in the paper
-    -raw_sim_output: folder in which new simulation output will be stored
++raw_sim_output: folder in which new simulation output will be stored
-    -analysis_output: folder in which new analysis output will be stored
++analysis_output: folder in which new analysis output will be stored

 ##Run simulations